 Last week ECO Canada made our first stop on the cross-Canada tour talking to delegates from around the world about environmental culture, education and sustainable development.
-The energy at this event was one of eager excitement and reflection – many of the delegates eager to collaborate and learn from peers around the world.
+The energy at this event was one of eager excitement and reflection – many of the delegates were eager to collaborate and learn from peers around the world.

 The congress kicked off with opening ceremonies led by a traditional welcome from Elder Shane Pointe along with special appearances by the Princess of Morocco, Lalla Hasnaa, and Lieutenant Governor of British Columbia, the Honourable Judith Guichon, OBC.

-Though there were numerous break-out sessions and lectures covering various subject matter, two key themes were prevalent:
+Though there were numerous break-out sessions and lectures covering the various subject matter, two key themes were prevalent:

 - Integration of sustainable practice into education at a very young level: how educators are amplifying outdoor learning and awareness of environmental issues right from a primary learning level.

 - The cultural impact of Indigenous peoples and how to build stronger visibility and connections with these influential communities.